amarcel/ci4-integration-pagseguro/README.md

 ### Em desenvolvimento

-- Correção do bug de parcelas
+- Verificar qual bandeira do cartão
 - Tratamento de erros do PagSeguro

 ### A fazer